mattwigway/indicatrix.org-old/publications/index.md

 ---
 layout: standard
-title: Publications
+title: Publications and Presentations
 ---

-My publications, listed in reverse-chronological order.
-Also available in [BibTeX](matt_conway.bib) or [RIS](matt_conway.ris) format.
+My publications and presentations, listed in reverse-chronological order.
+Also available in [BibTeX](/publications/matt_conway.bib) or [RIS](/publications/matt_conway.ris) format.
 Click on the citation of a paper to see the abstract.

 <div class="citations">